ardhynugroho/nginx-nap/docs/source/install-docker.rst

 We will use *Docker* to install *NGINX Plus Ingress Controller* in the next step.

 .. note::
-  This already installed for lab. hands-on session.
-You can skip this step.
+  This already installed for lab. hands-on session, you don't need to do anything.

 .. warning::
   Make sure you're login to *APP* node.